 With both its long term discoverability and potential to educate your clients, the YouTube platform offers powerful benefits for B2B companies.
-And yet, in Toronto, YouTube is one of the most frequently overlooked social media platforms when it comes to B2B marketing.
+And yet, in Oakville, YouTube is one of the most frequently overlooked social media platforms when it comes to B2B marketing.

 Yes, YouTube is no longer the only social media platform for posting video (Facebook, Instagram and Twitter all offer video), however on these other platforms, organic views are all based on “feeds” which means that for a short period of time after the video is posted, it will be shown in the feed of some percentage of your followers, depending on factors such as the Facebook algorithm or whether a user accessed their account during the window of time a video might have appeared.
 This feed-based video distribution strategy can be successful for gaining lots of “Day One” views (organic or free viewership) and well-targeted paid campaigns can also be quite effective in the feeds.

-But social video is not only about feeds, and for B2B video marketing success in Toronto, this distinction is key.
+But social video is not only about feeds, and for B2B video marketing success in Oakville, this distinction is key.
 B2B companies in usually have higher-ticket items and longer sales cycles than with B2C.
-During this longer cycle, potential clients in Toronto will research their future suppliers as much as they can and in multiple ways.
+During this longer cycle, potential clients in Oakville will research their future suppliers as much as they can and in multiple ways.
 Usually, they will turn to Google and YouTube for their research and end up watching many videos about the products these suppliers offer.
 And while on Facebook almost all views from a given week will be of your latest video, on YouTube almost all of your views from a given week will be of your best videos from the past.

 Instead of being a feed-based social network, traffic on YouTube essentially comes from what is called, the four S’s: Sharing, Suggesting, Searching, and Subscribing.
-Potential B2B clients in Toronto usually find YouTube videos about your products because of one or more of the following factors:
+Potential B2B clients in Oakville usually find YouTube videos about your products because of one or more of the following factors:

 Sharing: They were directed to your videos via a direct link from the an associate, the media, a salesperson directly, or a friend.